xpxilom/UploadVideoYotubeAuto/README.md

 This is not a public release, just a project with releases for code testers for education and research on any privacy issues for the end user.

 <hr/>

+UploadVideoYotubeAuto uses DotNetBrowser http://www.teamdev.com/dotnetbrowser, which is a proprietary software, owned by TeamDev Ltd.
+The use of DotNetBrowser is governed by DotNetBrowser Product License Agreement https://www.teamdev.com/dotnetbrowser/licence-agreement.
+You may not use DotNetBrowser separately from UploadVideoYotubeAuto project without a separate license from TeamDev Ltd.
+Use of DotNetBrowser as part of UploadVideoYotubeAuto project in any commercial software requires a commercial license from TeamDev Ltd.